Codifica208/iNGector/README.md

 #### The RESOLVE method

-Once iNGector is started, you can call this method to get a piece of code previously provided.
+Once iNGector is started, you can call `resolve` method to get a piece of code previously provided.

 It accepts the name as the only argument.